futureofcoding/futureofcoding.org/plan.md

 # Future of Coding Plan

+## Table of Contents

+* TOC
+{:toc}

 Last month, I set aside a single day -- October 16th, 2017 -- to write [my life plan](http://stevekrouse.com).
 It summarized my past and current philosophies on life.
 It also help me set my priorities.
 My work is #8.

 Speaking of work, creating this Future of Coding plan has proved difficult.
 I produced a number of different versions over the past few weeks.
-This is the 4th.
+This is the 5th.

 ## Versions of this plan